OHMAMMAD/Visual-Brainfuck-Interpreter-VBI/README.md

 I've added some extra features to this interpreter to help de-bugging programs. it's my code after all note that these commands are made for you to use IN the code

+### THESE FEAURES ARE ONLY AVALABLE IN THE FIRST VERSION

 ```
 q    # you can just add this to anywhere in your code, and the program will stop running when it hits that point. this REALLY helps de-bugging HUGELY
 "#"  # you can comment your code with this. everything after it will be ignored